DmitrySuccessful/Mart/README.md

 - Red rectangles are obstacles that appear from the right side of the screen
 - The player must jump over obstacles to avoid collisions
 - Score increases automatically as you run
+- Distance is tracked in meters
+- The game counts how many obstacles you successfully pass
 - Game ends when the player collides with an obstacle
 - High score is saved during the session